 Johanna Granhangen Jungner at Karolinska instituet.
 Johanna's thesis deals with communication over language barriers in child oncology care.
 Johanna defended her thesis in December 2018 you can read it here.

-Another area of my research deals with children as langauage brokers for their families, and the communicative processes of children in families with limited Swedish proficiency in their encounter with the surrounding society.
+Another area of my research deals with children as language brokers for their families, and the communicative processes of children in families with limited Swedish proficiency in their encounter with the surrounding society.

 At TÖI, I survey, develop and monitor the assessment at entrance tests and final tests.
 I also work with pedagogical and didactical approaches to interpreting training.

-”Communication over language barriers in highly specialized paediatric care” (with Johanna Granhagen-Jungner and Pernilla Pergert, KI).
+”Children's participants in communication with interpreters on site and distance” (with Pernilla Pergert, Johanna Granhagen-Jungner and PhD student Melissa Jakobsson, KI).
 The project investigates interpreting and communication over language barriers among families with limited Swedish proficiency.
 We use quesionnaires, interviews and observations.
-This project has recieved funding from Stiftelsen Frimurare Barnhusen, Sällskapet Barnavård and the Swedish Childhood Cancer foundation
+The PhD project is financed through the Mälardalen reserach school in health care sciences and KI.

-Member of the research group "Sign language, Interpreting and Communication", Research program of langauge, communication and learning, Department of language, literature, mathematics and interpreting, Western Norway University of Applied Sciences.
+Research group "Sign language, Interpreting and Communication", Research program of language, communication and learning, Department of language, literature, mathematics and interpreting, Western Norway University of Applied Sciences.

 Board member (since 2021) of the research network TREC (Translation, Research, Empiricism, Cognition), which is an international network for reserach on cognitive proceses in interpreting and translation.

 2022-- President of the European Society for Translation Studies.